kevinstephen22/MNADrc/README.md

 ```
 ## wandb metric logs:
 * Please filter by tags to find relevant logs.
 All runs on which scores have been benchmarked and reported are tagged.
 If a run is missing tags, we probably did not use the results from that run in our report.
+* Folders without expilicit dataset name are from ped2, i.e., ShanghaiTech and CUHK avenue models have explicit mentions of the dataset name in the folder.
 * Reconstruction task: https://wandb.ai/alchemi5t/mnad
 * Prediction task:  https://wandb.ai/kevins99/mnad